kvkt/ural-pdc/2017/program.md

 - from: '14:00'
   till: '14:20'
-  by:   'P. Drobintsev, V. Kotlyarov, A. Levchenko, A. Maslakov'
+  by:   'I. Afanasyev'
-  talk: 'An Effective Implementation Approach for Adapting of HPC Applications'
+  talk: 'An Efficient Implementation of Transitive Closure Problem on Intel KNL Architecture'

 - from: '14:20'
   till: '14:40'
-  by:   'A. Mazeev, A. Semenov, D. Doropheev, T. Yusubaliev'
+  by:   'A. Agarkov, A. Semenov'
-  talk: 'Performance Evaluation of Supervised Graph Anomaly Detection Problem Implemented Using GraphX and MLlib in Apache Spark'
+  talk: 'Performance Evaluation of Large Table Association Problem Implemented in Apache Spark on Cluster with Angara Interconnect'

 - from: '14:40'
   till: '15:00'